loreanvictor/tmplr/README.md

   # ...
 ```

-To be more specific, `use` downloads, parses and executes given recipe from a public repository.
-First fetches the specified repository (using [degit](#degit)) into a temporary directory at the root of the project, and then locates `.tmplr.yml` in that directory and [runs](#run) it.
+`use` downloads, parses and executes given recipe from a public repository.
+It fetches the specified repository (using [degit](#degit)) into a temporary directory at the root of the project, locates `.tmplr.yml` in that directory and [runs](#run) it, and cleans the directory afterwards.
 The specified repository MUST have a `.tmplr.yml` file at its root.

 ```yml
 steps: